billdueber/threach/README.markdown

 ## Change Notes

-* 0.3 Successfully deal with `break` without deadlocks by using another SizedQueue as, basically, a thread-safe counter of how many threads have finished.
+* 0.3 Successfully deal with `break`  and other nonlocal exits without deadlocks by using another SizedQueue as, basically, a thread-safe counter of how many threads have finished.
 * 0.2 Undo attempts to deal with non-local exit
 * 0.1 first release